-Alzheimer’s disease is a form of dementia that affects brain function, including memory, behavior and reasoning.
+Alzheimer’s disease is a form of dementia that affects brain function, including memory, behavior, and reasoning.
 It’s a progressive disease that gets more severe over time.
 Depending on health conditions, survival can range from four to 20 years after symptoms arise.
-The effects of the disease range from mild memory loss in early stages to inability to care for oneself during the late stages of the disease.
+The effects of the disease range from mild memory loss in the early stages to the inability to care for oneself during the late stages of the disease.

 What’s the difference between Alzheimer’s disease & dementia?

-Dementia is not a disease itself, but rather a grouping of symptoms that impact brain functioning caused by various diseases and conditions.
+Dementia is not a disease itself, but a grouping of symptoms that impact brain functioning caused by various diseases and conditions.
 Alzheimer’s disease is the most common form of dementia, accounting for 60-80% of dementia cases.

 Is there a cure?